nishipalrana/digital-clock-js/README.md

 # digital-clock-js
-A Digital Clock with a Video in background made using HTML, CSS and Vanilla JS
+A Digital Clock with a Video background made using HTML, CSS and Vanilla JS

 ![Preview of the Project](preview.png)